Steps you can take to prevent the spread of COVID-19 in our community are getting a COVID-19 vaccine, staying home when ill and wearing a mask.

 Frequently Asked Questions

-Isolation keeps you from spreading the coronavirus to others if you are sick or tested positive for COVID-19 without symptoms.
+Isolation keeps you from spreading the coronavirus to others if you are sick or if you tested positive for COVID-19 without symptoms.

-The Oregon Health Authority and the Hood River County Health Department count positive and presumptive cases together because many presumptive cases become positive cases and isolation protocols are the same for both groups.
+The Oregon Health Authority and the Hood River County Health Department count positive and presumptive cases together.

 To protect the privacy of those who have tested positive for COVID-19, the Hood River County Health Department does not release any personal or potentially identifying information about those individuals.
 Please remember that the coronavirus is widespread in our community and is not limited to those who have tested positive.